SvetlanaStoycheva/Vanilla-JS-online-store-travelling-company-Your-Seat-To-Space/README.md

 - See the project on Netlify
 - Inspiration from John Smilga Vanilla JS project Comfy
+- Responsive CSS design
 - Using json-server for mock Api.
 JSON Server is a Node Module that you can use to create demo rest json webservice.
   [getting started with json-server](https://www.npmjs.com/package/json-server#getting-started)
   - local install: npm i json-server
   - create db.json file with some data